rootinc/laravel-azure-middleware/README.md

 Route::get('/login/azurecallback', '\RootInc\LaravelAzureMiddleware\Azure@azurecallback')
     ->name('azure.callback');
 ```
+> NOTE: Only need the route names if configuring `redirect_uri` in the portal.
 4. In our `App\Http\Kernel.php` add `'azure' => \RootInc\LaravelAzureMiddleware\Azure::class,` most likely to the `$routeMiddleware` array.
 5. In our `.env` add `AZURE_TENANT_ID, AZURE_CLIENT_ID, AZURE_CLIENT_SECRET and AZURE_RESOURCE`.
 We can get these values/read more here: https://portal.azure.com/ (Hint: AZURE_RESOURCE should be https://graph.microsoft.com)
 6. As of 0.8.0, we added `AZURE_SCOPE`, which are permissions to be used for the request.
 We can read more about these here: https://docs.microsoft.com/en-us/graph/api/resources/users?view=graph-rest-1.0